-Real NPS rangers and friendly park v0lunteers are on the lookout for dogs and their owners and, as they did with us, will approach and explain the program, handing over a pamphlet explaining the principles.
-If owners agree, then they offer up the Bark Ranger badge, that can be attached to the pet's collar.
+Real NPS rangers and friendly park volunteers are on the lookout for dogs and their owners and, as they did with us, will approach and explain the program, handing over a pamphlet explaining the principles.
+If owners agree, then they offer up the Bark Ranger badge, which can be attached to the pet's collar.

 It comes in two sizes – small and large – and resembles the real ranger badges.

-Each park of NPS site has its location printed on the tag, too, making them a collector's item for some.
+Each park or NPS site has its location printed on the tag, too, making them a collector's item for some.

 Are National Parks dog friendly?